If your documentation sources are hosted on GitHub, you can use GitHub Actions to build your documentation website and deploy it to GitHub Pages.

 If the workflow is successful, the deploy job will output the URL to the published documentation.

-If you also configure Algolia search, the complete workflow that automatically updates the search indexes after a successful deployment will look like this:
+If you also configure Algolia search, you can modify the workflow further and add the publish-indexes job that will automatically update the search indexes after a successful deployment.